-In order to install any electrical wire installation, the proper wire size for the application is needed.
+In order to do any electrical wire installation, the proper wire size for the application is needed.
 But how do you know what size wire to use?
 A wire is sized by the American Wire Gauge (AWG) system.
 Your installation of conductors will depend on a few factors.
 The gauge of the wire, wire capacity, and what the wire will feed should all be considered.